riastrad/cyberbspace/posts/2022/books-last-year.md

 ### Anarchist Communism *by Peter Kropotkin*

-(Open Libary does not appear to have a copy of the cover of this slim little edition.)
+(Open Library does not appear to have a copy of the cover of this slim little edition.)

-This is an small exctract from Kropotkin's larger work **The Conquest of Bread**.
+This is a brief extract from Kropotkin's larger work **The Conquest of Bread**.
 It was much more readable than I expected.
 Nice introduction to Kropotkin’s thought.
 I'm excited to read more.

 ### Civilizations *by Laurent Binet*